 Finally, the nature and extent of your injuries play a large part in the worth of your personal injury case, in terms of both economic and non-economic damages.

 In this case, there are two main considerations:

 - The nature of your injury; in particular, the type of injury you have suffered.

 - The extent of the injury in relation to the intensity, frequency and duration of any medical treatment that you will require, and the existence of any permanent impairment.
 If the testimony of expert witnesses, such as qualified medical professionals, can lead the court to believe with reasonable certainty that your injuries will require extended or lifelong treatment, or that you will be permanently impaired, your case will typically be worth much more.

 Because the value of your Louisiana personal injury case depends on a variety of both quantifiable and unquantifiable variables, no personal injury attorney can say with reasonable certainty how much your case will be worth.
 Certain factors, such as the amount of non-economic damages a judge or jury may assign and the amount of medical treatment you will require, make it difficult to know exactly how much your case is worth.

-By consulting with a knowledgeable and experienced personal injury attorney, you may be able to get an idea of the case’s value based on similar cases that the attorney has successfully pursued in the past.
-Learn about your legal rights from an experienced New Orleans personal injury attorney by calling Herman, Herman & Katz, LLC at 504-581-4892 or by filling out our free, no obligation case review form.
+By consulting with a knowledgeable and experienced injury attorney, you may be able to get an idea of the case’s value based on similar cases that the attorney has successfully pursued in the past.
+Learn about your legal rights from an experienced lawyer by calling Herman, Herman & Katz, LLC at 504-581-4892 or by filling out our free, no obligation case review form.